A Theory of Auditability for Allocation Mechanisms: Priority-Based Allocation

 This gives a relatively simple characterization of all problems for which DA has an auditability index of two.
 The necessary conditions for having $\scalebox{1.1}{$\#$} DA^{\theta} = 2$ are generally restrictive.
 One can use the characterization result to compute the proportion of problems for which DA achieves an auditability index of two, either computationally or analytically.
+In Appendix \ref{appendix:DA-problem-specific}, we give a sufficient condition for which the problem-specific auditability index is larger than $M$ for any $M \in \{1,2,\dots,N\}$.
+This result shows that the DA tends to have a large auditability index for almost all problems.

-In our next result, we show that the worst-case auditability index of DA is maximally large.
+Next, we show that DA is a minimally auditable mechanism.
 We prove this as a part of a more general proposition.

 \begin{proposition} $\scalebox{1.1}{$\#$} AR_e = N$ for any $e > 1$.
 In particular, $\scalebox{1.1}{$\#$} DA = N$. \end{proposition}